Domestic Short Hair / Mixed (medium coat)

 - Energy Level: Moderate

-- Playful, Skittish, Independent, Intelligent, Plays with Toys
+- Lap pet, Playful, Affectionate, Intelligent, Goofy, Plays with Toys

-Cloud is from a cat colony project where they were spay/neutering feral cats.
-He is not feral so it was decided that he'd do well in rescue.
+Pom Pom is from a local shelter.
 If you are interested in getting to know this animal better, please fill out an adoption application.
 An adoption application is the best way to show your interest in an animal and is not a binding contract.